bhisaac/5eFP/5eFP-SRD.md

 Your medicine stabilizes wounds.

-Choose any number of creatures your character can see within 6 squares of you who have MAX Wounds.
-The chosen creatures heal 1 wound and wake up.
+Choose any number of creatures your character can see within 6 squares of you with the dying condition.
+The chosen creatures receive enough healing to return them to minimum health.

 ### Perception